econompark/econompark.github.io/_research/research.md

 ---
 ## Job Market Paper

-### Difference-in-differences for heterogeneous treatment effects under staggered and self-selected adoption
+### Difference-in-differences for heterogeneous treatment effects in staggered and self-selected adoption

 Coming soon.